EmilStenstrom/django-components/README.md

 component.registry.register(name="calendar", component=Calendar)
 ```

 You should add this code to a *components.py* module under any of your installed apps.
-Alternatively, you can specify the location of your components modules in your Django settings:
+You can also specify the location of your components modules in your Django settings:

 ```python